 The importance of bringing down the global remittance cost

 What is the global role of remittance in the economy?
 Remittances surpass foreign aid by more than 300%.
 For many receiving countries, remittances account for up to 25% of their GDP, as is the case for Haiti and Nepal.

 However, the cost is often expensive compared to the incomes of migrant workers.

 If the global cost of remittances was reduced by just 4%, the World Bank suggests that over $16 billion more could be sent to developing countries every year.

 A reduction in money transfer costs would increase support to these regions and help raise the basic standard of living for thousands of families.

 The Ria Promise

 By fostering and encouraging competition, MTOs can continue to bring down the global cost of remittances.

-At Ria, we contribute to poverty reduction by staying ahead of the curve with our competitive rates.
+At Ria Money Transfer, we help further financial inclusion by staying ahead of the curve with our competitive rates.
 It’s simple math.

 In essence, the more money our customers can save in fees, the more money their families can receive.